Scottish Adventures with Rabbie’s Tour

 I must admit this tour was less interesting, probably because we’ve already seen so much of the country and its beauty and also because we’ve already visited the Loch Ness area.
 But nevertheless, the guide was very informed and funny, making me enjoy the day no matter what.

-After that we kept driving towards Clava Cairns where I could see very well presrved ancient burial tombs.
-Then we continued to Culloden Battlefield, the location of the final Jacobite Rising.
 It’s an eerie, flat, tragic landscape that can put the history of Scotland into perspective.
 I would have appreciated the guide to come with us and explain what were walking on but we were left alone which wasn’t really informative.